- Written by angusf

 Sunday 3rd May - Duxford.
 928UK & TIPEC.
 Contact John Speake.

 Sunday 7th June - Beaulieu.
 Simply Porsche TIPEC event.
 928s Welcome

-Saturday 13th June – Meguiars 928 Detailing, Daventry, Northants.
+Saturday 4th July* – Meguiars 928 Detailing, Daventry, Northants.
 (Date Changed!
 See below for Directions and Agenda)

 Weekend 24/25/26 July - Silverstone Classic.
 TIPEC event